 Ingredients

-• 2 pounds ground pork (ground turkey works well, too)
+• 2 pounds ground pork (ground turkey or chicken work well too; thigh meat is preferable)

 • 2 teaspoons kosher salt